Medical IDs vs. Medical Alert Systems – And Why You Might Need Both

 How do Medical IDs and Medical Alert Systems help seniors "age in place"?

 As we and our loved ones get older, it’s only natural to want to maintain a sense of independence.
-Remaining in one’s own home as we age is known as “aging in place,” and while growing older can present physical challenges and obstacles to aging in place, freedom and independence are known to be important factors for mental health and well-being.
+Remaining in one’s own home as we age is known as “aging in place,” While growing older can present physical challenges and obstacles to aging in place, the freedom and independence gained are known to be important factors for mental health and well-being.

 If you or a loved one wants to continue living at home, a medical alert system, along with a medical ID, can provide protection, peace of mind, and confidence.

 As hard as it is for aging or chronically ill people and their loved ones to acknowledge and accept, medical emergencies can and do happen more frequently and without warning.
 Whether you live by yourself or with family members, everyone should have a back-up plan in case of a serious accident that includes timely assistance and the most updated personal medical information.